kiba/Writings/for_science/chp19_cultural_exchange.md

 "I want to see the multiverse," Oobleck answered.
 "To collect the histories of the world and to understand their causes."

 Ozpin sighed.
 "And it will not be just a few weeks, isn't it?
 It could be months or years.
 How am I going to find a hunter just as qualified as you?
-To impart their wisdom on to my students?"
+To impart the historical wisdom of the ages on to my students?"

-"I can already feel the ripple effect of Earth history on our historical study of Remnant, Ozpin.
-It's only to get more expansive from then on.
-I felt that I could serve a better role being the vanguard, traveling to new places and new worlds."
+"I have long been a proponent of the adage that 'to not learn from history is to repeat the mistakes of the past.
+Already, we learned just how inadequate Remnant historical perspectives is.
+War is not caused by Grimm, Ozpin. "

+"I have no doubt of that, doctor."

+"Many people thought otherwise, and many people still believed that idea."

-"I am not going to oppose a sabbatical or even your resignation.
-I know how it's important to you.
-But please make sure to make it back alive here."
+"I am not going to oppose a sabbatical or even your resignation, but could it wait until the next semester?"

 Oobleck chuckled.
 "I don't think that will be a problem where I am hoping to go."